List of optimization software

 In continuous optimization, A is some subset of the Euclidean space Rn, often specified by a set of constraints, equalities or inequalities that the members of A have to satisfy.
 In combinatorial optimization, A is some subset of a discrete space, like binary strings, permutations, or sets of integers.

-The use of optimization software requires that the function f is defined in a suitable programming language and connected at compile or run time to the optimization software.
+The use of optimization software requires that the function f is defined in a suitable programming language and connected at compilation or run time to the optimization software.
 The optimization software will deliver input values in A, the software module realizing f will deliver the computed value f(x) and, in some cases, additional information about the function like derivatives.

 In this manner, a clear separation of concerns is obtained: different optimization software modules can be easily tested on the same function f, or a given optimization software can be used for different functions f.

 The following tables provide a list of notable optimization software organized according to license and business model type.